KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 the first emanated hypostasis from Aion (Zero).

 Theon is both **Essence of Being**
-and a paradoxical act of compassionate descent:
+and a paradoxical act of compassionate declivity:

 - Theon is not a being, but Being itself —
   pure, undivided awareness gazing toward Aion.